Prisoner Express Poetry

 From the very beginning of Prisoner Express, we have received poetry from prisoners.
 As we received more submissions we took the hint and began to feature prisoner poems in our newsletter.
 With the help of volunteers, we have staged a number of public readings of prisoner poems, as well as conducted poetry contests for prisoners who wish to participate.
 Poetry provides a means where the prisoners we work with can freely express themselves.
 We invite you to read their writings and step into their world.

-> Read our current Poetry Anthology or
+< Read our current Poetry Anthology

-Click to see our anthology collection.
+See our anthology collection.

-Poetry Anthology Vol. 26
+Poetry Anthology #28

 The 26th Prisoner Express Poetry Anthology is now available to read!
 Letter from the author Over the past several months, hundreds of poems have poured in from across the country.
 These works explore love and loss, the fleeting nature of memory, and personal transformation, among other themes.
 We’ve compiled many of the poems into…

-Poetry Anthology 25: Melancholy, Love, and Lessons by Kimberly V
+Poetry Anthology #25: Melancholy, Love, and Lessons by Kimberly V

 Do you ever wonder what incarcerated individuals think about?
 Those mysterious thoughts are what I’ve been able to observe while constructing the 25th Poetry Anthology for Prisoner Express.
 When your day-to-day life is so controlled and mostly void of freedom and autonomy, you would expect it to be quite difficult to come up with creative…